francescvila/aws-lambda-start-stop-ec2-instances/README.md

 echo $TIMEOUT
 ```

-We'll create the Lambda function that stops nightly all EC2 instances tagged as running-always=no on working days.
+We'll create the Lambda function that stops nightly all EC2 instances tagged as always-running=no on working days.
-Later we'll do the same with the Lambda that starts daily all EC2 instnaces tagged as running-always=no on working days.
+Later we'll do the same with the Lambda that starts daily all EC2 instnaces tagged as always-running=no on working days.
 The Python code is contained in files both lambda_function_stop.py and lambda_start.py.

 We'll need to zip it in order to pass it to the Lambda function through the AWS CLI application.